Returning Boomerangs – Boomerang Training Trio – 3 Wing Boomerangs

 Now that summer is coming, and you know that boomerangs actually work, it’s time to spend some quality time outdoors with your kids or friends and check out “The Returning Boomerangs Training Trio.”
 Three boomerangs that teach the correct way to throw in 3 easy steps:

-The “Roomerang” is for the beginner – it flies out about 5 feet and is mastered in about 30 minutes.
+The “Boomerang” is for the beginner – it flies out about 5 feet and is mastered in about 30 minutes.

-The “Fingerspinner” backyard boomerang is for the intermediate thrower and the beginner who has mastered the “Roomerang” – it flies out about 15 feet and should be mastered in about 15 minutes.
+The “Finger-spinner” backyard boomerang is for the intermediate thrower and the beginner who has mastered the “Boomerang” – it flies out about 15 feet and should be mastered in about 15 minutes.

 The modern sport of boomerangs as we know it today began in the 1960s.
 Today, there are 25 countries with national boomerang organizations and World Boomerang Championship held every to years.